jjofres/debyetools/README.md

 # debyetools

-A little library for the implementation of a Debye approximation tool for calculating self-consistent thermodynamic properties.The software presented here is based in the Debye approximation of the QHA using the crystal internal energetics parametrized at ground-state to project the thermodynamics properties at high temperatures.
-We present here how each contribution to the free energy are considered and a description of the architecture of the calculation engine and of the GUI.
+Implementation of a tool for calculating self-consistent thermodynamic properties that can take into account all kinds of contributions to the free energy inluding explicit anharmonicity.
+The software presented here is based in the Debye approximation within the QHA using the crystal internal energetics parametrized at ground-state to project the thermodynamics properties at high temperatures.

+Made by Javier Jofre: javier.jofre@polymtl.ca
+Please cite.

 ### Requirements:
 - numpy
-- numpy
+- mpmath
 - scipy
 - PySimpleGUI
 - matplotlib

-Made by Javier Jofre: javier.jofre@polymtl.ca
-Please cite.

 ### Installation
 ```